 It is the first production prototype of the most valuable company in the world.
 That should be enough to recognize its historical significance.

-The number of Apple-1 is finite.
-A museum that owns an Apple-1 will only very rarely remove it from exhibits.
-In addition, there are also companies that are looking for a striking exhibit for their company headquarters.
-Those will never appear on the market again.
+The number of Apple-1 computers is finite.
+A museum that owns an Apple-1 will very rarely remove it from exhibits.
+In addition, there are companies looking for a striking exhibit for their headquarters.
+Those units will likely never appear on the market again.

-More and more private collections reach huge dimensions and often the Apple-1 is sought as the holy grail.
+More and more private collections are reaching huge dimensions, and often the Apple-1 is sought as the holy grail.

-Usually, only auctions are publicized and even auctions often go unnoticed published.
+Usually, only auctions are publicized, and even auctions often go unnoticed or are barely announced.
 Many sales happen privately and confidentially.

 Supply and demand always set the price.
-The desire to own an Apple-1 is held by many enthusiasts.
+The desire to own an Apple-1 is shared by many enthusiasts.

-This prediction is not a guarantee, but is based on an subjective view of the situation.
+This prediction is not a guarantee but is based on a subjective view of the situation.

 Rare and historically significant objects are steadily increasing in value.
-Especially in times of economic and/or political instability, many investors are looking for safe harbors.
+Especially in times of economic and/or political instability, many investors are looking for safe havens.

 The analogy can easily be made to other rare objects.
-Whether paintings, vintage cars or even vintage computers, these objects will all increase in value.
-Some faster and more violently than others.
+Whether paintings, vintage cars, or even vintage computers, these objects will all increase in value.
+Some faster and more dramatically than others.

-Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
-Everyone can link to any information of the Apple-1 Registry.
+Any form of reprint or reproduction (including excerpts) is only permitted with written permission from the Apple-1 Registry.
+Everyone can link to any information from the Apple-1 Registry.